 Consumer Connected Vehicle Application

-Hum is the consumer software platform of Verizon Connect.
-It consists of a combination of hardware and a mobile-based software application.
+The consumer connected car experience consists of a combination of hardware and a mobile-based software application.
 The core feature set revolves around vehicle diagnostics and being able to read data directly from the vehicle via the included hardware component.

 My role was to lead the UX strategy and product innovation defining user experience opportunities beyond the current product product line.